 Symptoms: The first symptom of silver leaf (Chondrostereum purpureum) is a silver sheen on the affected leaves.
 The precise number of leaves affected will vary from tree to tree.
 The silvery leaves may develop brown, dead patches, and leaf symptoms may not appear year after year.

 If they appear one year, they may not reappear the next.
 Do not mistake the lack of symptoms for a full recovery.
 Branches with symptomatic leaves may have a dark stain running underneath them.
-White-edged, purple-brown conks will appear on branches or trunks of diseased trees.
+In diseased trees, you may notice a white fungus on the cherry tree bark with noticeable purple-brown conks.

 Treatment: Prune branches showing any leaf symptoms or signs of conks.
 Prune branches at least 4 inches below where staining and conks are visible.
 Mark your diseased trees.
 This way, when symptoms do not reappear the following year, you will know to pay close attention to that particular tree.